1337vt/TXdotTrafficCamera/README.md

 # TXdotTrafficCamera
 This makes a request to its.txdot.gov for a pre-selected traffic camera.
 The script then decodes the base64-encoded image and displays it in a PowerShell forms application for easy viewing.
 There is a portion commented out which will save the decoded image to the user's Downloads folder also.
+All cameras can be publicly accessed here:  https://its.txdot.gov/its/District/SAT/cameras